 Joe’s preferred method of describing his ranching methods is “Adaptive Multi-Paddock Grazing” or AMP.
 Ever the scientist, Joe measures everything, keeps it all on spread sheets, and adjusts / tweaks his cattle’s grazing accordingly.
 Joe described the symbiotic relationship between his grass, cattle, and soil, explaining that depending on the circumstances, he might run a fifteen acre paddock and leave his cattle for 24 hours, or he might run 4 acre paddocks and move them three or four times a day; everything according to the needs of the cattle, the grass, and / or the soil.

-There is a common plant here (MILK THISTLE / SILYBUM — that happens to be one of the top herbs for liver issues), which, along with the MUSK THISTLE, are considered to be one of the areas most invasive and noxious species due to the fact they can rapidly take over a pasture.
+There is a common plant here (MILK THISTLE / SILYBUM — that happens to be one of the top herbs for helping address liver issues), which, along with the MUSK THISTLE, are considered to be one of the areas most invasive and noxious species due to the fact they can rapidly take over a pasture.
 The typical response, by both government agencies and ranchers continues to be to spray them with TOXIC CHEMICALS that eventually end up in our WORLD-RENOWNED WATER SUPPLY.
+Year after year after year after year.
 In fact, a county extension agent for the State of Missouri wrote in her blog (Landowners Have a Responsibility for Thistle Control)….

 “As a reminder for all Missouri landowners, section 263.190 of the Revised Statutes of Missouri read: ‘It shall be the duty of every owner of lands in this state to control all Canada, musk or Scotch thistles growing thereon so often in each and every year as shall be sufficient to prevent said thistles from going to seed.'”

-Just remember that the word “control” means spraying.
+Just remember that the word “control” means spraying, at least as far as governmental agencies are concerned.
 Joe, however, is solving this problem by (I’m not making this up) teaching his cattle to eat the thistles.
 It’s not that they hate thistles, it’s just that they’d just rather eat grass.
 So Joe started adding thistles to alfalfa cubes (treats) and training their cattle to eat them, while slowly removing the alfalfa.
+How’s it worked?
 Their cattle are eating the freaking thistles!
 Allow me to briefly describe another homespun experiment of Joe’s.

-Because, as he described to me, the enzymatic activity of ruminant saliva, along with the tugging action on the grass’s root system when they graze, actually causes grass to grow (in the same way that cutting your lawn causes it to grow), he tested growth rates in an area of his pasture that had been partially brush-hogged next to areas eaten down to the same length by cattle.
+Because, as he described to me, the enzymatic activity of ruminant saliva, along with the tugging action on the grass’s root system when they graze, actually causes grass to grow (in the same way that cutting your lawn — or even your beard — causes it to grow), he tested growth rates in an area of his pasture that had been partially brush-hogged / mowed next to areas eaten down to the same length by cattle.
 Although both areas of grass started out the same length, the cattle-eaten grass grew much faster than the mowed grass.